DeepCoomer/filesharing/README.md

 ## Steps for running the project

 Step 1: Create a virtual environment\
-Step 2: Install all the requirements using requirements.txt step 3: In filesharing/settings.py add your own SECRET_KEY
+Step 2: Install all the requirements using requirements.txt\
+Step 3: In filesharing/settings.py add your own SECRET_KEY\
 Step 4: Run python manage.py runserver\
 Step 5: The website will run on http://localhost:8000 and Enjoy !!!